aparana/aparana.github.io/_posts/2021-08-01-value-startup-1.markdown

+---
+layout: post
+title:  "How to value a startup: Part-1

+---

 Hi there 👋🏽

 As I was reading about different ways to value a startup, I thought why not write about the same!